PolySync/polysync-core-c-examples/can_writer/README.md

 ### can_writer

-Using the PolySync state machine this example does a simple CAN write in OK the state.
+Using the PolySync state machine, this example does a simple CAN write in the OK state.
-This example will give you experience for the times you need a node to publish data to a CAN channel.
+This example also acts as a guide for when you need a node to publish data to a CAN channel.

 ### Hardware requirements